 Most dentists realize that pain is a very subjective thing.
 What this means is that a person’s emotions have a large impact on their perception of pain.
 For example, if a patient gets the feeling that the dentist is insensitive or lacks compassion, there is a good possibility that other concrete measures the dentist uses to reduce pain will be less than successful.
 On the other hand, a dentist who makes a worthy effort to reduce all discomfort associated with dental treatment, and empathizes with his or her patients, will have much better results.

-This article is © Jerry Gordon, reprinted with permission.
-Also check out Jerry’s homepage at www.dentalcomfortzone.com
+This article is © Jerry Gordon DMD, reprinted with permission.

-Some closing thoughts: most people with dental phobia are prepared to put up with a lot of pain in order to avoid having to see a dentist.
+- Most people with dental phobia are prepared to put up with a lot of pain in order to avoid having to see a dentist.
 Often, the pain will be worse than any pain experienced even during a rare painful dental procedure (a “hot tooth”).
 The underlying principle is simple: on a psychological level, it’s far easier to endure self-inflicted pain than pain which is perceived to be inflicted on you by someone else.
-Having pain inflicted on you by someone else is akin to being tortured – if the act is deliberate or perceived as deliberate.
+Having pain inflicted on you by someone else can be akin to being tortured – if the act is deliberate or perceived as deliberate.
 However, this no longer holds true if you know that your dentist’s sole intention is to help you in the least painful way possible.
 Obviously, embarrassment and the fear of humiliation are also important factors in avoiding dentists, often more so than the possibility of experiencing pain.

-If a number of dentists have had difficulty getting you numb in the past, it could have been due to anatomical variation.
+- If a number of dentists have had difficulty getting you numb in the past, it could have been due to anatomical variation.
 While rare, this is very real and extremely unpleasant for anyone affected by it.
-I’ve heard some dentists say that some people are impossible to numb, due to anatomic variation.
-On the other hand, I’ve also heard plenty of dentists say that with the right techniques, you can get anyone numb.
+Some dentists believe that some people are impossible to numb, due to anatomic variation.
+On the other hand, there are also plenty of dentists who believe that with the right techniques, you can get anyone numb.
 Both are right – the former group isn’t well-versed in those advanced techniques, the latter group is.
-If you’ve had trouble with dentists failing to get you numb in the past, ask outright if some people cannot be numbed properly.
+If you’ve had trouble with dentists failing to get you numb in the past, you could try asking outright if some people cannot be numbed properly.
 If the answer is “yes”, ask around until you find a dentist whose answer is “no”.
 That might be the one who is good at dealing with anatomical variation.